jackass-theology/jackasstheology/README.md

 # jackasstheology
 jackasstheology.com

-MARK IS A GIANT JACKASS!!
+MARK IS NOT A JACKASS